shadowed1/Chard/README.md

 - Does *not* alter files ouside of /usr/local/ and a .bashrc entry wrapper that will remove itself on uninstall.
 - When Installer finishes or exits the log file, 'chardbuild.log', is copied to home folder.
+- Can run certain apps directly in the chroot; with libraries being slowly validated.

 <br>